mrRomanovsky/slack-telegram-bot/README.md

 # Slack-telegram-bot
 This is the server-side implementation of echo-bot for slack and telegram.
 Feel free to contribute.
 Check paragraphs below for instructions about app's structure and how to build it.

+## How it works

+### Telegram bot:

+Echoes user messages (each message is echoed n times.
+See more in "preparing the app").

+/repeats -- change n

+/help -- get help message

+### Slack bot

+Echoes user messages (each message is echoed n times.
+See more in "preparing the app").
+To get the answer you have to start the message with @BotName .

+/repeats -- change n with emoji-reaction

+/help -- get help message

 ## Building app

 Go to app folder after downloading or cloning from git.
 Run command "stack build"